 medical id cards and jewellery

-Necklaces, bracelets and watches, engraved with limited personal information.
-Optional membership scheme gives a number for emergency services to call.
+Some organisations offering medical jewellery can also offer membership schemes giving a number for emergency services to call.
 Medical information supplied by you is stored on a database.

 Computer-based medical ID

-USB device within a dogtag or wristband which stores your medical information and emergency contact information.
-Includes an encryption feature to allow you to store information securely, such as scanned images of documents.
+This is a USB device within a dogtag or wristband which stores your medical information and emergency contact information.
+Some products Include an encryption feature to allow you to store information securely, such as scanned images of documents.

 Audio medical ID

-Small audio recorder with green cross symbol which clips onto clothing.
-You can record up to 120 seconds of your personal message with first aid or medical information.
+This is a small audio recorder with green cross symbol which clips onto clothing.
+You can record a personal message with first aid or medical information.
 You or someone else can press the play button if you are unable to speak.

 Near-field communication (NFC)

 NFC is a way that devices such as Smartphones can communicate with other technologies and transmit information by touch, using a wristband, key fob or card that uses NFC to allow access to medical information on a secure website, to help in an emergency.

 Call our helpline on 01494 601400 or email firstname.lastname@example.org for other organisations offering medical jewellery, ID membership schemes and devices.